-- Our estimation of the US property insurance losses caused by hurricanes since 1950, indexed to 2022. - Our approach for assessing the impact of global warming on US property insurance losses due to hurricane-driven precipitation. - The increase in occurrence and aggregate annual losses caused by global warming.
+- Our estimation of the US property insurance losses caused by hurricanes since 1950, indexed to 2022. - Our approach for assessing the impact of global warming on US property insurance losses due to hurricane-driven precipitation. - The projected increase in aggregate annual insured losses caused by hurricanes making landfall in the US.